 Make it Special

-Since the girls have to share a room, spend a little more time and money decorating it to make it extra special.
+Since the girls have to share a room instead of getting their own private room, spend a little more time and money decorating it to make it extra special.

-Get the fancy pillows, the cute curtains, and the unique furniture to make the room feel special.
+Splurge on the unique furniture, the fancy pillows, the cute curtains, and the elegant accessories to make the room feel special.

-Since two girls are having to share a closet, try to maximize storage wherever possible.
+Since two or more girls are having to share a closet, try to maximize storage wherever possible.

 You can use a closet organizer to optimize the storage that you currently have.

-Consider using furniture with built in storage, such as a bed with storage drawers underneath.
+Consider using furniture with built in storage, such as a bed with storage drawers underneath or a bench chair with storage inside.

 Instead of a standard night stand with little storage, use a small dresser instead.